napix/NapixServer/docs/high_level.rst

 At this point, the resources can be listed, got, deleted and modified.
 In order to add new resources, the manager must be able to generate the corresponding ID of a new resources.
-You have to write the method :meth:`DictManager.generate_new_id` that will return the id of the new resource knowing its dictionary.
+You have to write the method :meth:`default.DictManager.generate_new_id` that will return the id of the new resource knowing its dictionary.

 You may choose to get a UUID, a sequence number, a value from the dictionary, etc,